frederic-perez/AmE-dictionary/data/idioms.md

 __overarching__ The idiom “overarching” refers to something that is all-encompassing, overarching, or overarching in nature.
 It is often used to describe a concept, idea, or principle that is broad and comprehensive, covering or influencing many different aspects or elements within a particular context. _An overarching plan._
 __owing to__ :dart::three: Because of; as a result of; due to. _Owing to construction on the highway, please anticipate higher levels of traffic than usual._ _Cancer plans are essential owing to the complexity of care._
 __own someone__ The idiom “own someone” typically means to have power or control over someone else.
 It can imply that the person being “owned” is subservient or subordinate to the person doing the “owning.”
 For example, if someone says, “I totally owned that job interview,” it means they were confident and in control of the situation, and they likely impressed the interviewer.
 Conversely, if someone says “I got owned by my boss at the meeting,” it implies that they felt intimidated or powerless, and the boss had the upper hand in the conversation.
-__oy__ :two: A popular internet slang term used to express excitement, enthusiasm, or confirmation.
+__oy__ :dart::three: __1__ In the novels by James Ellroy, “oy” is a Yiddish expression that is often used to convey frustration, dismay, or exasperation. _Tom went oy and walked out._ __2__ A popular internet slang term used to express excitement, enthusiasm, or confirmation.
+__pablum__ In Ellroy’s novels, it’s used as a derogatory term for something that is bland, uninteresting, or lacking in substance.
+It’s sort of like saying that something is “boring” or “unoriginal.”
 __pace around__ To walk around nervously or anxiously. _He was pacing around making people nervous._
 __pachuco__
 __package deal__ :two: A group of many or various things sold together at a single, often reduced price. _They’re offering a package deal where you buy three DVDs and get a fourth for free._